DrinkMoreJuice/Build-a-Regression-Model-in-Keras/README.md

 # Build-a-Regression-Model-in-Keras
-Build a Regression Model in Keras - Final Assesment for IBM's AI Angineering Course - Introduction to Deep Learning &amp; Neural Networks with Keras
+Build a Regression Model in Keras - Final Assesment for IBM's AI Engineering Course - Introduction to Deep Learning &amp; Neural Networks with Keras